If you would like to post the AISTATS 2014 call for papers in your department, here is a flyer (1 page, PDF).

 Andrew Gelman, Columbia University

-Talk title: Weakly Informative Priors: When a little information can do a lot
+Talk title: Weakly Informative Priors: When a little information can do a lot of regularizing

 Michael I. Jordan, University of California, Berkeley